Lindeneg/lindeneg.org-legacy/md/blog/ts-generics.md

 We want each entry to be associated with a time-to-live, or `TTL`, timestamp and if the entry has been outdated, we want to ignore/delete it.

-We should create a new `CacheEntry` type that describes the shape of each.. well cache entry.
+We should create a new `CacheEntry` type

 ```ts
 // ./src/types.ts